aidken/aidken.github.io/index.md

 Want to add a nice appearance on my web app.
 Bootstrap should be a good choice.
 A sample site is [here](https://szw6q.csb.app/).

+Write an HTML, link Bootstrap, and add Bootstrap class to your HTML elements.
+Bootstrap CSS are applied to your elements.

 ### Github Pages: Define publishing source
 ##### Friday, November 27th, 2020